Pocketkid2/TheChosenDownloader/README.md

 In addition to setting the CRF, you can also set a preset that will determine the trade-off between encode quality and time spent.
 This is done via command line with `PRESET_720=X` and `PRESET_480=Y`.
 The default preset is `medium` but the available options are `ultrafast`, `superfast`, `veryfast`, `faster`, `fast`, `medium`, `slow`, `slower`, `veryslow`.
 According to [the ffmpeg wiki](https://trac.ffmpeg.org/wiki/Encode/H.264), there are diminishing returns for the slower presets but if you don't care about time then that may be what you want.

 ## Known Issues
 Season 1 and Season 2 appear to have a different download format than Season 3, as the audio and video can be downloaded separately to account for different audio languages.
+This means that the common makefile setup that currently exists does not work correctly for those two seasons.
 I will fix this as soon as I can.